Tourism-related shares drag down European stocks, Zodiac slumps

 LONDON, Nov 24 European shares dropped to a one-week low on Tuesday, with disappointing updates from companies such as Zodiac Aerospace and a blow to tourism stocks from a U.S. travel warning putting pressure on the market.

-Zodiac shares fell as much as 13.6 percent after the aerospace supplier posted a 44.6 percent drop in core annual earnings following production delays at its troubled aircraft seats division.
-It was last down 7.7 percent.
+Zodiac shares sank more than 11 percent after the aerospace supplier posted a 44.6 percent drop in core annual earnings following production delays at its troubled aircraft seats division.

 "Investors should stay cautious in the near-term as the threat of terror attacks are spreading to other parts of the world.
 The U.S. travel alert further highlights investors' caution.
 These concerns could have a further negative impact on fresh travel bookings," said Koen De Leus, senior economist at KBC, in Brussels.